Daily Examen

 Sorrow

-True self awareness is a gift given in love.
-Given to us by our heavenly Father, the Son, and the Holy Spirit.
-Divine sorrow lacks shame or blame.
-It rises up in my longing to be present with God in each moment, action, in myself, and in my becoming.
-Let me express sorrow for the ways I have failed to see or respond to Gods love at work in myself.
+True self-awareness is a gift given to us in love.
+It is given to us by our heavenly Father, the Son, and the Holy Spirit.
+The sorrow that comes to us from the Divine Trinity is free from shame or blame.
+It grows out of our longing to be present with God in each moment and action, in ourselves and in our becoming.
+We experience sorrow for the ways we have failed to see or respond to God’s love at work within ourselves.

 Pause, and spend time in that sorrow.